Forex Training - Introduction to Forex Trading

 For instance, if you live in the U.K. and wish to buy wine from Italy, either you or the company you buy your wine from has to pay the Italians for the wine in Euros.
 Therefore, the U.K. importer would have to exchange the equivalent value of Sterling Pounds into Euros.
 This is also the case when you travel.
 For instance, an Australian tourist in Kenya can’t pay in dollars to see the wildebeest migration in the Tsavo because it is not the commonly accepted currency.
-Instead, the tourist has to exchange or convert his dollars for the local currency, in this case the Kenyan shilling, at the current exchange rate.
+Instead, the tourist has to exchange or convert his dollars for the local currency, in this case, the Kenyan shilling, at the current exchange rate.

 This market is the most liquid and largest financial market in the world because of this need to exchange currencies.
 It dwarfs most of the other markets (including the stock market) in terms of size.
-The daily average traded value, for example, is around US $2 trillion.
+The daily average traded value, for example, is around the US $2 trillion.

 About the International Market

 The market is also open 24 hours a day, 5 and a 1/2 days a week.
-These currencies are traded in the major financial centers of the world – including Sydney, Paris, Singapore, Hong Kong, Frankfurt, Zurich, Tokyo, New York and London – across almost every time zone.
+These currencies are traded in the major financial centres of the world – including Sydney, Paris, Singapore, Hong Kong, Frankfurt, Zurich, Tokyo, New York and London – across almost every time zone.
 Therefore, when the trading day in France ends, the forex market begins afresh in Hong Kong and Tokyo.
 As a result, this market is extremely active at all times of the day, with the price quotes changing every second.